Gum-Joe/2Keys/README.md

 For a full setup guide, see [here](https://github.com/Gum-Joe/2Keys/blob/master/docs/SETUP.md)

-For keyboard mapping, see [here](https://github.com/Gum-Joe/2Keys/blob/master/docs/MAPPINGS.md)
+For keyboard mappings, see [here](https://github.com/Gum-Joe/2Keys/blob/master/docs/MAPPINGS.md)

 ### Support
 Windows is supported only as the server (where the hotkeys will run) and a raspberry pi is required to run the detector.